If you won the lottery and left your job tomorrow, could your org pick up where you left off?

 4. Documentation helps you recall the stuff you’re bound to forget.

-Remember the pensieve from Dumbledore’s office, where we got to relive the fun memories of Barty Crouch’s trial and Snape’s childhood?
+Fellow Slytherins & other Harry Potter fans – do you remember the pensieve from Dumbledore’s office, where we got to relive the fun memories of Snape’s childhood?

-Think of documentation as your own nonprofit pensieve: a way for you to not play the guessing game when someone inevitably has a question about something.
-Which is bound to happen, even for that stuff you’d least expect.
+Think of documentation as your own nonprofit pensieve: a way to not play the guessing game when someone inevitably has a question about some random, unmemorable detail.

 Like I said earlier, most of us aren’t diving into documentation.
 Which can only mean one thing: most of us are probably terrible at it!

-Be the person who is good at documenting their org’s processes and building institutional knowledge.
+Be the person who’s skilled at documenting their org’s processes and building institutional knowledge.
 You become a true a gem for your nonprofit, and the bees knees wherever you decide to interview next.